Free-LLM/free-llm.github.io/architecture.md

 > **The network is unreliable, heterogeneous, and voluntary — by design.**

+A second equally important assumption shapes the scope:

+> **The distributed network serves one community-governed AI model/service, not arbitrary user workloads.**

 Nodes may appear and disappear at any time, have vastly different hardware capabilities, and cannot be trusted to be always online or always correct.
 The system embraces these constraints instead of fighting them.

 ---